08 May A Day in the Life of a Homeschool Connections Student

-Currently, we offer classes at seven campuses with six 55-minute class time periods and a 30-minute lunch at each location.
+Currently, we offer classes at six campuses with six 55-minute class time periods and a 30-minute lunch at each location.
 Each location holds classes on one day per week for thirteen weeks in the Fall and fourteen weeks in the Winter/Spring.
 Some classes meet both semesters while other classes are just one semester.
 Below are examples of what homeschooling may look for different types of students who take classes at Homeschool Connections classes.

 An Elementary student: